Through the open door of an empty shop, I see a family in the middle of a redecoration.

 Ho Yan Hor Museum

-Next door to Han Chin Pet Soo Museum is the Ho Yan Hor Museum which shares the amazing origin story of Dr Ho Yan Hor, a herbalist who founded the famous tea brand in the 1940s.
+Next door to the Han Chin Pet Soo Museum is the Ho Yan Hor Museum which shares the amazing origin story of Dr Ho Yan Hor, a herbalist who founded the famous tea brand in the 1940s.

 The museum is in the building where the tea was first made and it traces the origin and evolution of heritage herbal tea and provides a free tasting at the end.